jonstraveladventures/paper-search-interface/README.md

 ## Data Attribution

 This tool includes data from [Paper Copilot](https://papercopilot.com).
 Please ensure you comply with their [Terms and Conditions](https://papercopilot.com/policy/terms-and-conditions/) when using this tool.

+### Mapping and cartogram sources
+- The inline map is a choropleth built with [D3](https://d3js.org/) and [world-atlas TopoJSON](https://github.com/topojson/world-atlas).
+- A separate cartogram prototype was explored using Max Roser’s world population cartogram data via [mattdzugan/World-Population-Cartogram](https://github.com/mattdzugan/World-Population-Cartogram) (not required for the main interface).

 ## Project Structure